 Interval to conception — There has been no study addressing when is the earliest and best time to conceive after MTX treatment of ectopic pregnancy.
 One study reported that patients with ectopic pregnancies treated with MTX had a timely return of menses and superior rates of conception compared with those treated with conservative surgical management .
 However, a retrospective study of controlled ovarian hyperstimulation after methotrexate treatment of ectopic pregnancy reported decreased number of oocytes in the cycle within 180 days after methotrexate compared to that in later days .

 Toxicology literature recommends a four to six month washout period [43,44].
 A retrospective study of women who conceive after MTX treatment for ectopic pregnancy found no difference in fetal malformation and adverse outcome rates in those who conceived within less than six months (mean 3.6±1.7 months) compared with six or more months (mean 23.6±14.7 months) .
 Thus, since, there is no apparent deleterious effect of previous methotrexate treatment on the offspring, it is reasonable to allow the patients to conceive.
 Women in this population should take the folate daily, according to routine preconceptual recommendations.
-(See "Folic acid for prevention of neural tube defects", section on 'Folic acid supplementation'.)
+(See "Folic acid for prevention of neural tube defects", section on 'Folic acid supplementation for prevention of NTDs'.)